losborne24/Object-Distance-Ranging-for-Autonomous-Vehicles/README.md

-Assignment: Stereo Vision for Object Distance Ranging on Autonomous Vehicles
+Assignment: Stereo Vision for Object Distance Ranging on Autonomous Vehicles (Computer Vision)

 A stereo vision system that detects pedestrians and vehicles within the scene in-front of the vehicle and estimates the range in metres to those objects using YOLO.